-Not SATSA, nor SA Tourism, SAACI, Cape Town Tourism, Gauteng Tourism, Free State Tourism, and the like, …not even Government – they are stupid enough to release national crime stats on our country’s Visa application sites (and the USA and British Commonwealth do the same).
-It seems no one involved in tourism can openly display these ‘crime on tourists’ figures on their websites?
+Not SATSA, nor SA Tourism, SAACI, Cape Town Tourism, Gauteng Tourism, Free State Tourism, and the like, …not even Government – are stupid enough to release national crime stats on our country’s Visa application sites (and the USA and British Commonwealth do the same).
+It seems no one involved in tourism can openly display these ‘ crimes on tourists’ figures on their websites?

 What IS going on?

 Are we focusing as a country on creating our own negative PR campaigns levelled against ourselves?

 Do we actually want to destroy all possibility of attracting more incoming US Dollar and Euro paying international tourists?

 No one is denying that we can improve as a country and that our crime figures are out of proportion.
 That is a well-versed song sung by the press daily.

 But, does daily crime such as gang rapes and child molestation, family squabbles and drug war gang shootouts in Soweto, Tokoza, Mitchells Plain, Khayelitsha and the like (not forgetting the high walled suburban suburbs of Sandton and Pretoria) really represent the “crime” potential tourists need to know about?